zebobinho/IntelligentApp/README.md

 ### Logs

-- **task_log.txt**: Stores all tasks with details such as deadlines, priority and time to completion.
+- **task_log.txt**: Stores all tasks with details such as deadlines, importance and time to completion.
 - **passed_tasks_log.txt**: Stores all tasks that have already passed.

 ### Assets